 How to fix wonky and crooked granny squares.

-Find the instructions below, or purchase a printer-friendly, ad-free PDF on Etsy by clicking here.
+Find the free crochet tutorial below, subscribe to my blog and download the PDF for free via the Free File Library or purchase a printer-friendly, ad-free PDF on Etsy by clicking here.

 In a hurry?
 Pin this for later when you have more time.